dannamachi/vn-add-script/README.md

 https://mochimochi95.itch.io/script-writer

 ## Features
-* Add new characters, lines and scenes in a script
+* Add new characters, lines and scenes in a section
 * Select speaking character and edit text showing for each line
 * Add and remove characters to be displayed as sprite in a line (max 3)
 * Add and select custom position and expression for each sprite in a line
 * Automatic same display and speaking characters with new line
 * Export and download script as JSON file
-* Load existing script to continue editing
+* Load existing section script to continue editing
+* Add, edit and remove flags for section and each scene
+* Connect sections using preceding section id

 ## Usage
-Exported JSON file contains metadata for VN-like dialogue system that can be imported into game code without any manual formatting needed (choice logic to be implemented in the game code, this only supports the writing of separate scenes and lines identified by unique IDs).
+Exported JSON file contains metadata for VN-like dialogue system that can be imported into game code without any manual formatting needed, ~~branching logic to be implemented in the game code, this only supports the writing of separate scenes and lines identified by unique IDs~~ branching can be set with flags and section link.
 Output JSON looks like this:
 ```
 {
+    'meta__id'      : 'someSectionID', // unique section ID
-    'meta__name'    : "New script", // default script name
+    'meta__name'    : "New section", // default section name
-    'meta__author'  : 'Cool Author', // default script author
+    'meta__author'  : 'Cool Author', // default section author
     'meta__updated' : new Date().toString(), // default updated time
     'meta__scount'  : 0, // number of scenes
     'meta__ccount'  : 1, // number of characters/sprites
+    'meta__previous': 'someOtherSectionID', // section ID from preceding section

     'meta__posList' : ['center', 'left', 'right'], // list of sprite positions
-    'meta__bgList'  : ['none'], // list of backgrounds
+    'meta__bgList'  : ['someBackground'], // list of backgrounds
-    'meta__ostList' : ['none'], // list of scene music
+    'meta__ostList' : ['someMusic'], // list of scene music
+    'meta__flagList': [
+        { name: 'some flag', type: 'flag' } // basic flag object
+    ], // list of flags required by section

     'meta__startName'   : '', // ID of first scene
     'meta__endName'     : '', // ID of last scene

     'scene__someSceneID' : {
-        name        : 'someSceneName',
+        'name'        : 'someSceneName',
-        author      : 'someSceneAuthor',
+        'author'      : 'someSceneAuthor',
-        keyName     : 'someSceneID',
+        'keyName'     : 'someSceneID',
-        next        : 'nextSceneID', // ID of next scene
+        'next'        : 'nextSceneID', // ID of next scene
-        previous    : 'lastSceneID', // ID of previous scene
+        'previous'    : 'lastSceneID', // ID of previous scene
-        background  : 'someSceneBackground',
+        'background'  : 'someSceneBackground',
-        ost         : 'someSceneMusic',
+        'ost'         : 'someSceneMusic',

+        'meta__flagList'  : [], // lists of flag that scene will give

         'meta__startName' : '', // ID of first line
         'meta__endName'   : '', // ID of last line

         'line__someLineID' : {
-            keyName   : 'someLineID',
+            'keyName'   : 'someLineID',
-            speaker   : 'someLineSpeaker',
+            'speaker'   : 'someLineSpeaker',
-            text      : 'someLineTest',
+            'text'      : 'someLineTest',
-            next      : 'nextLineID', // ID of next line
+            'next'      : 'nextLineID', // ID of next line
-            previous  : 'lastLineID', // ID of last line
+            'previous'  : 'lastLineID', // ID of last line

             'sprite__someCharacterID': {
-                keyName   : 'someCharacterID',
+                'keyName'   : 'someCharacterID',
-                name      : 'someCharacterName',
+                'name'      : 'someCharacterName',
-                pos       : 'somePosition',
+                'pos'       : 'somePosition',
-                exp       : 'someExpression'
+                'exp'       : 'someExpression'
             } // a sprite object

         } // a line object